 The Tay Road Bridge was opened on the 18th of August 1966 by the Queen Mother.
 It carries the A92 road across the Firth of Tay and replaced the ferry service operating from Newport to Dundee.

 As we leave the Tay Bridge Head and proceed down the steps into Newport we come across this rather ornate water fountain.
 This was a donation to the town of Newport in 1882 by Mrs Blyth Martin a member of a prominent Dundee jute family, designed by Walter Macfarlane and cast in the Saracen Foundry in Glasgow.
 The intention was to provide clean drinking water to the citizens of Newport.

 As we proceed along the path towards the centre of Newport and a welcome lunch break, we can’t help but notice the construction of the new Victoria & Albert Museum across the Tay in Dundee.
-The building takes the form of a ship and is designed by Japanese architects Kengo Kuma & Associates.
-The V&A Dundee is Kuma’s first British building and is due to open in 2018.
+The building looks like a ship and is designed by Japanese architects Kengo Kuma & Associates.
+Actually the architect took his inspiration from the cliffs around the east coast of Scotland.
+The V&A Dundee is Kuma’s first British building and opened in 2018.
 The tower at the back of the picture is known as Cox Tower which was part of Camperdown, once one of the world’s largest jute works.

 On reaching the centre of Newport we realised we had completed 100 miles of the walk since starting off from Kincardine.
 This was also the time for lunch.
 We chose Kitschnbake which is in the centre of Newport almost opposite the old ferry terminal.
 The minute we walked in the door we knew we had made the right choice.